Best Restaurant Website Builders To Drive Sales [2025]

 Square Online is all about simplicity.
 If you're already using Square to process payments, Square Online makes it easy to get a basic website up and running.

 The focus here is on functionality, not bells and whistles.
-You can create a simple site with your menu, hours, and location, and take online orders.
-The integration with Square's POS system is the real selling point - all your orders and data are synced automatically.
+You can create a simple site with your menu, hours and location, and start taking online orders.
+The integration with Square's POS system is the real selling point—all your orders and data are synced automatically.

 But if you're looking for a highly customized site or a lot of advanced features, Square Online might not be the best fit.
 The design options are limited to a few templates.
 You also won't find as many restaurant-specific features as you would with Owner, BentoBox or Popmenu.